Frequently Asked Questions

 - 2. How do I claim a Lottery Credit

 - The lottery credit is being applied on the parcel of your primary residence per records established in prior years.
-The lottery credit is available for your primary residence if you resided there on January 1 of each year.
+The lottery credit is available for your primary residence if you resided there on January 1st.
 Please examine the tax bill for the parcel with your primary residence to determine if the lottery credit was granted.
 If you did not receive the lottery credit, please contact the town treasurer immediately by phone or email with your name, full mailing address, and parcel number so she can mail you a late lottery credit form to be signed and returned to her by January 31.
 Only you know if you are entitled to it, so it is your responsibility to examine your bill and verify that it is there if you are entitled to it (primary residence only).

 - 3. When are personal property taxes due?